About Skateboard Scotland

 It now runs on a standalone website and is optimised to run well on a range of devices from smartphones to laptops.
 You can quickly view skatepark locations on a map – from the most northerly location in Lerwick, Shetland to the current southern-most location in Glenluce.
 Alternatively you can view them as an alphabetical list.

-It’s still a work-in-progress but there are currently over 130 parks listed on the site with more being added as we find them.
+There are currently around 150 parks listed on the site with more being added all the time.